 Scalping isn’t for everyone.
 If you are considering trying it, then it’s strongly recommended you use a demo account first.
-Clicking on the links to these brokers will take you to their free demo accounts where you can experiment using virtual funds but real-time prices.
+In this article we will show you four brokers that are perfect for scalping stocks.

 If you have tried scalping in a demo account and are looking to take it further, then trying it out at all the above brokers, is recommended.
 You’ll soon notice small differences stack up in terms of whether you make a profit or not.
 Scalping is all about detail, in terms of both trading behaviour and broker selection.